neuromorphicsystems/dvs_performance_metrics/README.md

 ## [InitParams]
-general parameters for the simulation.
+General parameters for the simulation.

 **sim_name**: The simulation name - will be used also in nameing of result output files